ryzncodes/chatbot-agent/docs/planner_decisions.md

 - `/outlets` requires `location`.

 If a required slot is missing, the action downgrades to `ask_follow_up` and the assistant clarifies (“Could you share the location?”).
-When intent confidence is low (<0.6) or the utterance is small talk, the planner emits `fallback` instead.
+For utterances that don't match any supported intent the planner emits `fallback`.
+Small talk is handled via a dedicated `small_talk` action.

 ## Actions & Fallbacks